Templates Inputs

 ?
 My String: [Enter to launch editor]

-Value is edited in the editor defined by the EDITOR or VISUAL environment variable.
+The value is edited in the editor defined by the EDITOR or VISUAL environment variable.

 String Select